beego/beedoc/en-US/mvc/model/orm.md

 ```
 Switching database or using transactions will affect Ormer object and all its queries.

-So don't use global Ormer object if you need to switch databas or use transactions.
+So don't use a global Ormer object if you need to switch databases or use transactions.

 * type Ormer interface {